phusion/passenger_apt_automation/README.md

 When using Vagrant, the directory referred to by `-c` must be a native filesystem directory.
 That is, it may not be located inside /vagrant, because /vagrant is a remote filesystem.
 I typically use `-c ~/cache` when developing with Vagrant.

+The Vagrant VM uses 2 GB of RAM, so make sure your host has at least 4 GB.

 ### The publish script

 Once packages have been built, you can publish them to PackageCloud.
 The `publish` script publishes all packages inside a build script output directory.
 Example invocation: